Edgar J. Curtis, FACHE

 Executive Vice President and Chief Operating Officer, Memorial Health System

-Dr. Callahan earned his MBA at the University of Illinois–Springfield in 2004.
-He is a fellow of the American College of Healthcare Executives and the American Psychological Association and is board-certified in rehabilitation psychology by the American Board of Professional Psychology.
-He has nearly 50 professional publications in the areas of brain injury rehabilitation, neuropsychology, emergency/trauma medicine, healthcare process improvement and outcomes measurement.
-He also has served on the editorial boards of Rehabilitation Psychology and the Journal of Head Trauma Rehabilitation and is a past president of the American Psychological Association’s Division of Rehabilitation Psychology.
+Dr. Callahan earned his doctorate degree in Clinical Psychology at the University of Nebraska-Lincoln in 1991, and his MBA at the University of Illinois-Springfield in 2004.
+A Fellow of the American Psychological Association and the American College of Healthcare Executives, he is board certified in Rehabilitation Psychology by the American Board of Professional Psychology, and is a Certified Lean Six Sigma Black Belt.
+Dr. Callahan has over 50 professional publications in the areas of brain injury rehabilitation, neuropsychology, emergency/trauma medicine, healthcare process improvement, and outcomes measurement.
+He previously served on the editorial boards of Rehabilitation Psychology and The Journal of Head Trauma Rehabilitation, and is a Past President of the American Psychological Association’s Division of Rehabilitation Psychology.
+Callahan served a six year term on the United Way of Central Illinois Board of Directors, including Board Chair in 2012-2013.
+He has been employed by Memorial Health System, Springfield, Illinois, since 1991, and currently serves as its Executive Vice President and Chief Operating Officer.
+In addition, he is the Executive Director of the Midwest Healthcare Quality Alliance and the Quality Alliance Patient Safety Organization.

 Rajesh G. Govindaiah, MD